Funerary art in Puritan New England: Attitude towards death

-Late 19th century academics tended to view older graveyards as basically museums, that were, as the historian Richard Meyer observed, viewed as distant "outdoor, spatially delineated repositories of cultural artifacts".
-Modern historians view them as valuable artifacts which provide a unique key to understanding the thoughts and beliefs of the people buried within the graves.
+Late 19th century academics tended to view older graveyards as basically museums that were, as the historian Richard Meyer observed, distant "outdoor, spatially delineated repositories of cultural artifacts".
+Modern historians see them as unique artifacts which provide insight into understanding the thoughts and beliefs of the people buried within.
 Expanding on this thought, the historian Terry G. Jordan said that, given the artifact's density and state of preservation in New England, "nowhere else [in America] is it possible to look so deeply into our people's past".
 Meyer's takes this further, writing that the grave art of this period "exhibit patterns of change over temporal spans...and...can in many instances yield valuable cultural insights to a number of discrete time periods, including the present."
 Following Forbes work, researchers applied social sciences techniques in interpretation.

-In 1983, the cultural historian James Hijiya raised concerns on the prevailing academic approach and methodology, and noted how the early carvers left no account record of their intentions, and so their motives cannot be easily interpreted, and observed that there is no remaining instance of any articulated evidence which indicates even "their outlook on life and death."
-Although a significant scholar in the field, Hijiya urges that reading into the meaning of any stone has to consider "information extraneous to the stones themselves" such as "writings produced at the same time as the carvings, though by different hands [and] aesthetic or anthropological theory which purports to illuminate human behavior at any time".
-Hijiya suggested an approach similar to the art historian Erwin Panofsky, that there is no reason to assume that any decoration is "uniquely determined."
+In 1983, the historian James Hijiya raised concerns about the prevailing academic approach and methodology and argued that given that the early carvers left no account of their intentions, no credible inference could be made on their "outlook on life and death."
+A significant scholar in the field, Hijiya argued that any reading into the meaning of any stone has to consider "information extraneous to the stones themselves", such as "writings produced at the same time as the carvings, though by different hands [and] aesthetic or anthropological theory which purports to illuminate human behavior at any time".
+He suggested an approach similar to the art historian Erwin Panofsky; that there is no reason to assume that any decoration is "uniquely determined."

 Style

 In contrast to contemporary US headstones, the remaining early Puritan examples are low sized and wide.
 They were typically capped with a rounded tympanum resembling the semi-circular half stones often found above the main doorway entrances into churches.
 The tympanum thus has symbolic meaning, reflecting the belief that through death, the soul moves from one world into the next.
 The theologian and minister William Perkins wrote that death was "a little wicket or doore whereby we passe out of this world and enter into heaven."
 This belief is also evident in some of the inscriptions, where the date of death is prefaced by terms such as "translated" or "exchanged" rather than "died".
 The phrase "Here Lies the Body" (or "Here lyes Buried the Body") makes this more explicit, implying that while the remains are present in the ground below, the soul has gone elsewhere.

 Hijiya divides Northeastern American gravestones into six broad and overlapping styles reflective of "six different attitudes toward death".
-Of these, the first three are strictly "puritan", before the style softened into Unitarianism and Methodism imagery.
+Of these, the first three are strictly "Puritan", made before the style softened into Unitarianism and Methodism imagery.
 The six styles as described by Hijiya are: